Lee Hishammuddin Allen and Gledhill

 This includes data users in the following industries: communications, banking and financial institutions, insurance, health, tourism and hospitalities, transportation (aviation), education, direct selling, professional services, real estate, utilities, pawn brokering and moneylending.

-• To apply to be registered, a data user must provide a copy of their constitution (previously known as memorandum of association and article of association), if the data user is a private or public company, or in other cases, a copy of constituent documents under which the data user is established.
+• To apply to be registered, a data controller must provide a copy of their constitution (previously known as memorandum of association and article of association), if the data user is a private or public company, or in other cases, a copy of constituent documents under which the data user is established.

 • The application to be registered must be accompanied with registration fees ranging from RM100 – RM400, depending on the type of establishment of the data user.